1 What is machine learning? It is common sense, except done by a computer

 - Machine learning is common sense, done by a computer.
 It mimics the ways humans think to make decisions quickly and accurately.

-- Just like humans make decisions based on experience, computers can make decisions based on previous data.
+- Just as humans make decisions based on experience, computers can make decisions based on previous data.
 This is what machine learning is all about.

 Grokking Machine Learning, Second Edition ebook for free